 Treat Less Often

-Once you're able to walk with your dog at a heel for several yards, it's time to start cutting down on the amount of treats you give.
+Once you're able to walk with your dog at a heel for several yards, it's time to start cutting down on the number of treats you give.
 Start off with your dog sitting at your left side, and give it the command "Heel."
 Give it a treat and then take a step before giving it another.
 Be sure to give it a treat before its interests wander.
 Again, keep the distance you walk with it at a heel fairly short, and gradually work up to walking a yard or two between treats.

 Once you're able to walk several yards with your dog in a heel with only a few treats, it's time to start adding more distance to your walk.
 You can give your dog treats, but begin to slowly fade them out.
 If your dog is continually breaking out of a heel at any point, you may be moving ahead too quickly for it.
 Go back and repeat the distance and number of treats where you were last successful in keeping it at a heel.